Chicago White Sox: Radio

 The White Sox shifted through several announcers in the 1980s, before hiring John Rooney as play-by-play announcer in 1989.
 In 1992, he was paired with color announcer Ed Farmer.
 In 14 seasons together, the duo became a highly celebrated announcing team, even being ranked by USA Today as the top broadcasting team in the American League.
-Starting with Rooney and Farmer's fifth season together, Sox games returned to the 1000 AM frequency for the first time in 30 years (now the ESPN owned and operated station WMVP).
+Starting with Rooney and Farmer's fifth season together, Sox games returned to the 1000 AM frequency for the first time in 30 years.
+By then, it had become the ESPN owned and operated WMVP.
 The last game on WMVP was game 4 of the 2005 World Series, with the White Sox clinching their first World Series title in 88 years.
 That also was Rooney's last game with the Sox, as he left to join the radio broadcast team of the St. Louis Cardinals.

 In 2006, radio broadcasts returned to 670 AM, this time on the sports radio station WSCR owned by CBS Radio (WSCR took over the 670 frequency in August 2000 as part of a number of shifts among CBS Radio properties to meet market ownership caps).
 Ed Farmer became the play-by-play man after Rooney left, joined in the booth by Chris Singleton from 2006 to 2007 and then Steve Stone in 2008.
 In 2009, Darrin Jackson became the color announcer for White Sox radio, where he remains today.
 Farmer and Jackson were joined by pregame/postgame host Chris Rogney.

 The Chicago White Sox Radio Network currently has 18 affiliates in three states.
 As of recently, White Sox games are also broadcast in Spanish with play-by-play announcer Hector Molina joined in the booth by Billy Russo.
 Formerly broadcasting on ESPN Deportes Radio via WNUA, games are now broadcast in Spanish on WRTO (1200).

 In the 2016 season, the play-by-play rights shifted to Cumulus Media's WLS (890) under a five-year deal, when WSCR acquired the rights to Cubs games after a one-year period on WBBM.
 However, by all counts, the deal was a disaster for the White Sox, as WLS's declining conservative talk format, associated ratings, and management/personnel issues (including said hosts barely promoting the team and its games), and a signal that is weak in the northern suburbs and into Wisconsin, was not a good fit for the team.
-Cumulus also had voluminous financial issues, and by the start of 2018, looked to both file Chapter 11 bankruptcy and get out of the play-by-play business entirely, both with local teams and nationally through their Westwood One/NFL deal.
+Cumulus also had voluminous financial issues, and by the start of 2018, looked to both file Chapter 11 bankruptcy and restructure their play-by-play deals or depart them, both with local teams and nationally through their Westwood One/NFL deal.